fmuecke/Ipponboard/HOW_TO_BUILD.md

 	c: execute "create_versioninfo.cmd" all the time before building a release!

 ## compile
-### Using build.cmd
+### Using build_qmake_qt4-x86.cmd
-1. The first run of `build.cmd` will create a file to configure the paths to the above libraries
+1. The first run of `build_qmake_qt4-x86.cmd` will create a file to configure the paths to the above libraries
-	- build.cmd
+	- build_qmake_qt4-x86.cmd
-	- Please configure paths in "env_cfg.bat" first!
+	- Please configure paths in "env_cfg-x86.bat" first!
-	-  Attention: Whenever you change a path in "build.cmd", you must delete the file "env_cfg.bat" and rerun "build.cmd"!
+	-  Attention: Whenever you change a path in "build_qmake_qt4-x86.cmd", you must delete the file "env_cfg-x86.bat" and rerun "build_qmake_qt4-x86.cmd"!

 2. Modify those according to your environment.
 After that you may try building ;)...
-- execute "build.cmd" again
+- execute "build_qmake_qt4-x86.cmd" again
 -->	Select build mode:
       (1) clean
 	  (2) initial: create makefiles